seesharper/LightInject/doc/gettingstarted.md

     Assert.IsNotNull(foo.bar);

 >**Note:** ***LightInject** considers all read/write properties a dependency, but implements a loose strategy around property dependencies, meaning that it will **NOT** throw an exception in the case of an unresolved property dependency.*

+For fine grained control of the injected property dependencies, we can provide a factory that makes it possible to create an instance of a given property dependency.

+	container.RegisterPropertyDependency<IBar>((factory, propertyInfo) => new Bar());

+This tells the container to inject a new **Bar** instance whenever it sees an **IBar** property dependency.

 ####Explicit service registration####